bonusly/un-handbook/README.md

 * Teach & encourage
 * Solve problems together

 We believe that success is achieved by people working on teams.
 As such, it is critical that we be the best teammates possible to one another.
 This means being proactive and assertive in your communication: asking for what you need, providing candid, constructive feedback, and voicing your opinions and ideas.
 It also means listening to, supporting, and encouraging your colleagues -- especially at times of disagreement and stress.
+And last but not least, it means having fun with your teammates!

 ### Default to transparency

+Embodying this value means:
-* Take responsibility to share information that others need (with context)
+* Take responsibility to share information that may help others (with context)
 * Share what you’ve learned
 * Be vulnerable - talk about mistakes, failures, and bad news
 * Create an environment where it’s easy to get information

 (We took this phrasing from [Buffer](https://open.bufferapp.com/buffer-values/).
 Thanks, Buffer.)

+In order to act on our values, particularly those of [Work smarter](https://github.com/bonusly/un-handbook#work-smarter) and [Go get results](https://github.com/bonusly/un-handbook#go-get-results), individuals must be equipped with the information they need to make good decisions.
+That information consists of metrics, results and other data, as well as the contextual information to help them understand that data and use it to make good decisions.

 We don’t just occasionally share our internal metrics -- we make them available in real time.
-Any member of Bonusly can log in to our internal dashboard and see our up-to-date metrics: revenue, burn, churn, runway, etc. This ensures that people have the information they need to come up with novel solutions and act on them.
+Any member of Bonusly can log in to our internal dashboard and see our up-to-date metrics: revenue, churn, LTV, response time, uptime, etc. This ensures that people have the information they need to come up with novel solutions and act on them.

 Just posting information isn't enough, however.
 Sharing _context_ is also necessary.
 So, we have monthly all-hands meetings and post explainers in Slack so that team members don't just see our numbers, priorities, and goals, but understand what they mean.

 On an individual level, we candidly share stories of our successes, failures, challenges, and interests so that we can learn from and support one another.

+In discussing this value, there was some concern that "default" made it sound too passive.
+In discussing alternative phrasing, we ultimately came to feel that "default" is the appropriate word.
+As passionate product people, we understand the power of defaults.
+Too make something the default means that people will always do that thing, _unless there is a very compelling reason not too_.
+We understand that some information must be kept confidential or compartmentalized.
+But this value ensures that sharing is the rule, concealing is the exception.

 ### Work smarter

+Embodying this value means:
 * Question why/how we do things
 * Iterate on current processes
 * Optimize how you work